lindzcook/USNCampaignTracker/README.md

 The distinction between trips and events is as follows: If Bernie Sanders goes to Iowa for a week and does 8 speaking engagements, we would count that as 8 events and 1 trip.

 #Trips Data
+Includes the total number of trips to the three early primary states of Iowa, New Hampshire and South Carolina.

 ###[Trips by Party](https://public.tableausoftware.com/views/real-presidents/tripsDash?:embed=y&:display_count=no)
 ![Trips, Party](images/tripsparty.png "")